scale-it/algo-builder/docs/logs.md

 # Logs

-Algorand builder project logs the transaction details while deploying ASA and ASC.
+Algo Builder project logs the transaction details while deploying ASA and ASC.

 It offers a `log` function for user too.
 You can use this function to log anything from your deployment script.